3 minutters læsning

 I simply created a page with 6 content boxes containing a timeline each of a history course, and then distributed the page to the individual student sections.

-Their job was to place the content boxes in chronological order, and then finish the timelines of the different courses by adding as many important events and years as they liked.
+Their job was to place the content boxes in chronological order, and then finish the timelines of the different courses by adding as many important events and years as they wanted.

 6 content boxes with 6 timelines of different history courses.